 Lawyers don't like to appear weak, and they feel that making an overture to settle makes them look that way.
 That thinking is old school.
 Smart attorneys settle cases early, before running up a lot of costs.

-These are just a few areas to keep in mind when you consider how efficient your services are.
+These are just a few areas to keep in mind when you consider the efficiency of your services.

-There are many ways that law firms can improve on their delivery of value to clients, whether it be in the form of substantive decisions, process improvements, involvement of the client in determining the value of the services performed, or some other means.
+There are many ways that law firms can improve on their delivery of value to clients, whether it be in the form of substantive decisions, process improvements, or some other means.
 Attorneys should always be aware of, and communicate to the client, what makes economic sense for the specific case and the client.